Ascento-AG/2025-production-takehome/README.md

 * Install additional packages

 Create a new public repository, forking this one and invite `grizzi` and `migueldelaiv`.
-We expect you to take 2.5 hours at most.
-We appreaciate your effort in sticking to this time.
+We expect the assigment to take 2 to 4 hours depending on previous experience.
 It can be a long process to find all the details of a complex software package.
-If you are not able to solve it in the due time dont worry.
+If you are not able to solve it in time dont worry.
 We are interested to know the steps you took and how you planned your work.